weebatt/weebatt/README.md

-Hi, I'm Alexandr
 <h3 align="center">Backend from Saint Petersburg</h3>

-Motivated backend developer with experience building production tools and automation systems.
+Hi, I'm Alexandr, motivated backend developer with experience building production tools and automation systems.
 I deliver clean, reliable solutions and contribute across the development lifecycle – from research and design to testing and documentation.

 🔭 I’m currently a Java/Kotlin Backend Developer at TBank, building an LLM-powered microservice generator.